nmarsollier/viaduct/README.md

 ### System Requirements

-Java 21 must be on the path or available via JAVA_HOME.
+Java 21 must be on the path or available via `JAVA_HOME`.

 ### Running the Simple Application